ianmacd/MagiskBuilds/notes.md

-### Build: 2020050201
+### Build: 2020050401
 #### app: v7.5.2
-#### Magisk: v20.5-4e699190
+#### Magisk: v20.5-b7ac6ad5

+- dbf8c412: Force init to load fstab from file in 2SI
+- 8c4fd759: Strip Huawei specific logic
+- 23dc19ad: scripts: don't abort if /vendor fails to mount
+- 0c99c4d9: More complete support for fstab in dt
+- 8ab04533: Workaround realpath FORTIFY crashes

+#### Most recent 20 previous commits:

 - a8d0936e: Update BusyBox
 - 4e349acb: Build libselinux without ANDROID defined
-- e51ffef8: RECOVERYMODE should not always be overridden on legacy SaR devices.

-#### Most recent 20 previous commits:

 - 947e3b06: Use template to get lambda for RAII
 - 5fd574a1: Fix --remove-modules command
 - 03c10538: scripts: fix persist out-of-space copying sepolicy.rule - bugged TWRPs were filling persist with recovery logs, so clean those as a potential workaround - abort module install if sepolicy.rule fails to copy, since 99% of the time the module wouldn't include it if it could function without it